 Since 1966, Aquatic Control has been managing water resources.
 With a half-century of experience to back up everything this company does, it’s hard to find a water services company with a stronger history or a broader scope of services.
 From chemicals to bacteria and enzymes, fountains, pond liners, aquatic vegetation management, lake mapping services, fish population management, aeration equipment installation and maintenance, and a range of specialty services, Aquatic Control covers practically every water service need your golf course might ever experience.

 The creation of bathymetric maps may not be a service most golf courses typically request, but when you do need lake mapping services, it can be handy to know a company experienced in the process.
 Aquatic Control partners with Contour Innovations to offer affordable comprehensive lake mapping.

 Learning key data for your lake can be extremely helpful for developing your water feature management plan.
-This information includes facts such as lake depth, percentage and location of plant coverage and bottom surfaces hardness.
-Once a baseline is established for your lake, you’ll be well positioned to evaluate changes that may occur over time.
+This information includes facts such as lake depth, percentage, location of plant coverage, and bottom surfaces hardness.
+Once a baseline is established for your lake, you’ll be well-positioned to evaluate changes that may occur over time.

 An overview of the lake mapping process:

 - Predetermined survey tracks are downloaded to a boat-mounted GPS/Sonar unit to ensure that the areas of interest are mapped.

 - The boat operator guides the boat along the survey “tracks” while information is being relayed from the transducer and GPS antenna to a digital storage device.